When my two favorite seasons – grilling season and berry season – combine, you get Grilled Chicken with a delicious Blackberry BBQ Sauce!

 What kind of sauce to use as a base?

-For this recipe we’re using a Carolina style sauce as a base.
-This is a vinegar-based sauce.
-But if you prefer a Kansas City style, which are tomato-based, less acidic, and usually sweeter, then do that!
+For this recipe we’re using a Carolina style sauce as a base, which is heaver on vinegar flavor.
+But if you prefer a Kansas City style, which are tomato-based, less acidic, and usually sweeter, then do that.

 How to make Blackberry BBQ Sauce